 A broad and balanced curriculum provides children with the skills, knowledge and understanding they need to develop into well-rounded, informed individuals.

 Children have now made the transition from Key Stage One and continue with a new, and equally engaging, curriculum.
 We encourage greater independence and individual responsibility, children go on their first overnight residential, they are able to join the school choir, and our expectations of good behaviour and high standards of work are made clear from September.
 We have three classes in Lower Key Stage Two and always welcome parents popping in.
 Our Yammer feed below will give you regular updates about life in our team.

-Spring Two – Overview
+Autumn One – Overview